 - Design your own study around an area of your interest and passion each semester.

-- Participate in an 8-day, on-campus residential educational program where you interact with faculty advisors, students, alumni and staff, and participate in workshops, readings, group sessions, artistic and musical events, and more.
+- Participate in an 8-day, on-campus or virtual educational program where you interact with faculty advisors, students, alumni and staff, and participate in workshops, readings, group sessions, artistic and musical events, and more.

 - Complete your work at home using the resources of your own community.